-Marco is known worldwide within the BMX community and when he approached Clark & Kent Contractors to implement his private pump track the team knew it was an opportunity not to be missed.
+Marco is known worldwide within the BMX community, and when he approached Clark & Kent Contractors to implement his private pump track, the team knew it was an opportunity not to miss.

-The initial consultation and design brief called for a cost effective solution for various riding options set within a confined working area that had access issues.
+The initial consultation and design brief required a cost-effective solution for various riding options.
+The site was within a confined working area that had access issues.

 A four-straight design had two optional Pro straights thrown in for good measure.
 The track is two metres wide and includes jumps and obstacles up to two metres in height.

 The client called for a technically demanding layout with numerous jump options to add variety.

 Upon completion, the BMX track received fantastic feedback and praise from riders and sports media.
 The track featured in the worldwide distributed Dirt MTB Magazine as an example of how to build a BMX track in a small and tight area.